Future LIS Students

 If you are considering applying to a program in the Department of Library & Information Science (LIS), we are ready to guide you through the process and help you make an informed decision about your education.
 Our department comprises online and face-to-face degree options:

-- Master of Library and Information Studies (MLIS) – Professionals in this field can earn more than $40,000 a year in professional positions, while serving communities and people in a dynamic environment.
+- Master of Library and Information Science (MLIS) – Professionals in this field can earn more than $40,000 a year in professional positions, while serving communities and people in a dynamic environment.

-- Licensure Opportunities – We also offer many Licensure opportunities where professionals can build on their current knowledge, skills, and abilities to practice a profession within a designated scope of practice.
+- Licensure and Certificate Opportunities – We also offer many Licensure and Certificate opportunities where professionals can build on their current knowledge, skills, and abilities to practice a profession within a designated scope of practice.

-Learn more about the programs that we offer by visiting our Academic Programs page, reviewing our insightful video on the MLIS program featuring Dr. Nora Bird, Director of Graduate Studies, and alumna Emmie Porter-Fyke, or attending an Online Information Session.
+Learn more about the programs that we offer by visiting our Academic Programs page, reviewing our insightful video on the MLIS program featuring Dr. Nora Bird, Director of Graduate Studies, and alumna Emmie Porter-Fyke, or attending an Online Information Session (for M.Ed. information session, click here).
 Also, make sure to check out our LIS FAQs page to find answers to some of our most frequently asked questions specifically surrounding our programs.

 Graduate Students – Navigate to https://gradapply.uncg.edu/apply/, and simply follow the instructions listed there.
 Make sure to include the following in your application: